Bombardier's all-new CSeries makes inaugural flight

-Steve Hansen, an analyst with Raymond James in Vancouver, British Columbia, said the higher cost estimate did not alter his neutral view on Bombardier stock, which closed down 0.6 percent at C$4.96 on the Toronto Stock Exchange.
+MIRABEL, Quebec Bombardier Inc's (BBDb.TO) CSeries jetliner successfully completed its first flight on Monday, a key step in a $3.4 billion (2.14 billion pounds) program to develop the first all-new narrow-body plane of its size in decades that the company hopes will increase sales.

-"Our only residual concern is some of the timeline concerns around the flight testing and the entry-into-service date," he said, speculating that the program could incur some additional costs because of delays.
+But the new jet still faces an ambitious, 12-month deadline to start carrying commercial passengers, and tough sales competition from bigger rivals Airbus EAD.PA and Boeing Co (BA.N).

-The new jet faces an ambitious, 12-month deadline to enter commercial service, and tough sales competition from bigger rivals Airbus EAD.PA and Boeing Co (BA.N).
+Bombardier Commercial Aircraft President Michele Arcamone told a press conference on Monday the development cost had climbed to $3.9 billion, but he later sought to backtrack on that figure, telling reporters the company had always targeted costs at "less than $4 billion" and saying that $3.4 billion remained the official estimate.

-"There has not been a flight test program yet that's ever gone up there and they haven't found something that needed addressing," Chris Murray, an analyst with PI Financial, said last week.
+He said the cost fluctuates due to suppliers, materials and other factors.

-The white-and-blue CS100 test aircraft gently touched down in clear, chilly weather beside the Bombardier plant in Mirabel, Quebec, at 12:23 p.m.
+The white-and-blue CS100 test aircraft landed beside the Bombardier plant in Mirabel, Quebec, at 12:23 p.m.
 EDT (1623 GMT) before a crowd of employees, media and spectators.

-"It flew very well," said Bombardier chief test pilot Ellis.
+"It flew very well," said Bombardier chief test pilot Chuck Ellis on stepping out of the cockpit after the flight.
 "It's a very, very nice airplane."

 About 2-1/2 hours earlier, the plane rose from the tarmac amid cheers and surprisingly little noise from its new engines.